kubesphere/website/content/zh/docs/devops-user-guide/how-to-use/use-pipeline-templates.md

    ![param-input-ci](/images/docs/devops-user-guide/using-devops/use-pipeline-templates/param-input-ci.png)

-3. After a while, you can see the status of the pipeline shown as success.
+3. After a while, you can see the status of the pipeline shown as **Success**.

    ![ci-success](/images/docs/devops-user-guide/using-devops/use-pipeline-templates/ci-success.png)